Celebrating 70yrs of Owen Barry - My Fathers Legacy

 Released On 1st Nov 2018

-2018 is going to be a very exciting year for Owen Barry as it is our 70th anniversary and we are planning some great events to celebrate and commemorate our history and this landmark.
+2018 is a very exciting year for Owen Barry as it is our 70th anniversary year.
+We are planning some great events to celebrate and commemorate our history and this landmark.

 We have come a long way in 70 years, but I would like to talk about the early days and the skills we still use that have been inherent in our staff since the beginning and form what all OB products look like today.